antoinevastel/fpscanner/README.md

 ```

 **analyseFingerprint** returns an array of analysisResult's objects.
+Each object contains the following information:
+- *name*: the name of the test;
-Each object contains information on the name of the test
+- *consistent*: the result of the test (CONSISTENT, UNSURE, INCONSISTENT)
+- *data*: data related to the test

 # Acknowledgements
 We would like to thank [CrossBrowserTesting](https://crossbrowsertesting.com) for providing us an easy way to test our scanner on different platforms to reduce false positives.